HanWenfang/syncless/trunk/README.txt

      speed-critical program uses select(2), please consider redesigning it so it would use Sycnless non-blocking communication classes and tasklets.

+Q15.
+Is it OK to close() an nbfile or an nbsocket while other tasklets are
+     reading from it?

+A15.
+No. You must ensure that there are no other tasklets using the filehandle
+     in any way by the time you close().
+Otherwise you may get a segmentation fault.

+     (Please note that in some systems and some libevent drivers it might be safe -- try it for yourself.)

 Links
 ~~~~~
 * doc: related: eventlet vs gevent: